-This year's AR program our students will "Saddle Up and Read"!
+This year's AR program our students will "Dive into Reading"!
 Each student has an individualized AR reading goal they are shooting to meet with an 80% accuracy rate.
 Students who meet their AR goal each nine weeks will attend the AR party at the end of the nine weeks.
 The chart below explains the expectations for each grade level.
 Ask your student or your student's teacher how many points your student is expected to earn each nine weeks.

 Program Details Per Grade Level:

 Students will be striving to earn 100+ AR points this school year.
 On the last school day of the month, Mrs. Lopez will check to see which students have reached the following points listed below.
 As students reach the point goals, students will earn the prize listed as well as a shout out on the morning announcements and social media.